Imagine your marketing tech stack all in one place.

 Some of these pages are easy enough to make with the Gutenberg editor, whereas landing pages need a little more attention to convert more leads and sales.

-This is where Elementor comes in to play.
+This is where Elementor comes in.
 It’s an excellent page builder, perfect for creating landing pages for your sales funnels.

 You can also use it for other pages such as the home page and about page to make them look more professional.